-If you’re like other entrepreneurs, cost cutting is an important priority for your business, but a challenging one to implement.
+If you’re like other entrepreneurs, saving money is an important priority for your business, but a challenging one to implement.

 One of the most important ways to reduce costs is by finding and eliminating waste throughout your company.
 This means getting rid of anything that doesn’t earn your company money.

 But to do so, you need the input and buy-in from your employees.
 And that’s where many business owners run into resistance that can doom their efforts.
-“You have to involve employees in decisions and develop a waste-cutting mindset,” says Patrick Choquette, a BDC Business Consultant who advises entrepreneurs on operational efficiency.
+“You have to involve employees in decisions and develop a waste-cutting mindset,” says Patrick Choquette, a BDC Senior Business Advisor who works with entrepreneurs to helps improve their operational efficiency.

-Choquette offered the following steps to get employees onside with your cost reduction efforts.
+Choquette offers the following steps to get employees onside with your cost reduction efforts.